SciCatProject/scicatproject.github.io/README.md

 # SciCat Project Page

-This page is based on the Start Bootstrap project, see below.
+This page is based on the "Start Bootstrap" project, see below.
 For changes simply edit the `index.html` directly.
 Make sure images are in public domain.
 Run locally with `npm start`